How a 30,000-member Facebook group is helping Hong Kong navigate one of the world's longest quarantines

 Jhunjhnuwala said that after the Ovolo Southside, which is a four-star hotel, was added to the government-approved list, it hit 50% occupancy in a week -- about double what it was before.
 He anticipates it reaching 70 to 80% by the end of February, and felt now was the time to give back.

-He said hopes his peers in the hotel industry will follow suit, but not many have.
+He said he hopes his peers in the hotel industry will follow suit, but not many have.

 Like nearly every tourism-related business in Hong Kong, the Ovolo spent the last 18 months facing diminishing profits and reduced bookings thanks to the six months of sometimes violent political unrest that rocked the city in the second half of 2019, and then the pandemic.